 Patrick's musical career began at a young age singing at weddings as a chorister and soloist in St. Patrick's Cathedral Choir, Dublin.
 Since then, as a cellist he has provided music for many wedding and funeral ceremonies.
-He has provided music for weddings at venues across Ireland such as Ashford Castle and Trump International Hotel, Doonbeg and has provided music for RTE's wedding reality show 'My Big Day: Home or Away' in 2019.
+He played at venues across Ireland such as the National Concert Hall Dublin, Ashford Castle and has provided music for RTE's wedding reality show 'My Big Day: Home or Away' in 2019.

 At the age of seven, Patrick began learning cello with some of Ireland’s leading cellists, including Arun Rao and Vyvienne Long.
 He received a distinction in Grade 8 cello from the Royal Schools of Music in 2010 and graduated from Trinity College Dublin in 2012.
 Patrick spent a number of years teaching and studying abroad, receiving a master’s degree from Leiden University in the Netherlands before returning to Ireland.